Conversion of biomass through anaerobic digestion and hydrothermal methanation

 The objective of this research area is to optimize existing and to develop new technologies for microbial anaerobic digestion and hydrothermal gasification.
 As a result, a higher bioenergy yield from wet biomass can be realized.
 The following innovation challenges are being addressed:

-- Increase the conversion efficiency through substrate specific pre-treatment
+- Increase the conversion efficiency of anaerobic digestion through substrate specific pre-treatment.

-- Adapt small scale anaerobic digestion to Swiss agriculture addressing the application of SOFC fuel cells
+- Adapt anaerobic digestion to Swiss agriculture addressing the need for small scale digesters and the application of SOFC fuel cells

 - Identify and divert selected biomass streams to hydrothermal gasification for additional energy recovery